ldegen/agg/README.md

   `-T <path>`  Apply a custom transformation.
 The file will be loaded using
                `require`.
 It is expected to contain a node.js module that exports a single factory function.
 This factory is expected to produce something that works like a `stream.Transform`.
                The output of the aggregation phase will be piped through this transform.

+  `-F <path>`  Same as `-T`, but will be inserted into the pipeline before
+               the aggregation phase.
+It can be usefull to preprocess/filter the parsed CSV-data.

-  `-L` <path>  Used in conjunction with `-T` to provide the custom transformation
+  `-L <path>`  Used in conjunction with `-T` and `-F` to provide the custom transform
                with arbitrary secondary data, typically a JSON file containing lookup-tables or similar.
-The file will be loaded using `require` and the result will be passed as an argument to the factory function when creating the custom transformation.
+The file will be loaded using `require` and the result will be passed as an argument to the factory function when creating the custom transform instance.

   `-b`         Create output that can be used as body for an ElasticSearch bulk
                index request.
 Without this option, the tool will write